Jimmy Fallon Is Sorry For Making Donald Trump Look Like A Harmless Fuzzy

 In retrospect, he wishes that he'd brought up the controversy on his show at the time.
 He added, "I didn’t talk about it, and I should have talked about it.
 I regret that."

-The Tonight Show with Jimmy Fallon hasn't been doing as well as its competitors in the months since.
-In fact, Stephen Colbert's show is creeping past The Tonight Show's enviable top spot in ratings (and pop culture cache).
+The Tonight Show with Jimmy Fallon hasn't been doing as well as its cohorts in the months since.
+In fact, Stephen Colbert's show is creeping on The Late Show's enviable spot in ratings (and pop culture).
 In April, after The Late Show with Stephen Colbert surpassed The Tonight Show in ratings for nine consecutive weeks, Colbert threw a pizza party for his staff.
 In the May interview, Fallon leaned into the Colbert rivalry.

+Recently, Fallon has punched up the political humour on his show.
+A recent monologue pointed out similarities between a speech by the President and that of Elle Woods in Legally Blonde.
+The Tonight Show may never exhibit the cutting political commentary of, say, Late Night with Seth Meyers, but at the very least, we know Donald Trump won't get another head massage anytime soon.

 Advertisement